mmutiso/wordle-helper/README.md

 # Config based Wordle helper

-Edit the json config file as given with the example then simply run to get possible words with pattern
+Edit the json config file then simply run to get possible words with the given pattern

 `python play.py`